Backward stochastic dynamics on a filtered probability space: Introduction

-The backward stochastic differential equations have found many connections with other research areas: stochastic control, PDE, mathematical finance and etc. To derive a maximum principle as necessary conditions for optimal control problems, one can observe that the adjoint equations to the optimal control problems satisfy certain backward equations.
+The backward stochastic differential equations have found many connections with other research areas: stochastic control, PDE, mathematical finance, etc. To derive a maximum principle as necessary conditions for optimal control problems, one can observe that the adjoint equations to the optimal control problems satisfy certain backward equations.
 For stochastic control problems, the corresponding adjoint equations are stochastic rather than deterministic.
-Indeed Peng \cite{MR105163} established a general stochastic maximum principle by considering both first order and second order adjoint equations, and, on the other hand, Kohlmann and Zhou \cite{MR1766421} interpreted BSDE as equivalent to stochastic control problems.
-Peng \cite {MR1149116} derived a probabilistic representation (a \emph{Feynman-Kac representation}) for solutions of some quasi-linear PDEs, which was extended to other cases by Ma et al \cite{MR1262970}.
-The later has been summarized as a four-step scheme of solving forward-backward stochastic differential equations (FBSDE), see \cite{MR1704232} by Ma and Yong for a detail.
-In \cite {Duffie} Duffie and Epstein discovered a class of non-linear BSDE in their study of recursive utility in economics.
-Later El Karoui et al \cite {MR1434407} applied BSDE to option pricing problems and provided a general framework for the application of BSDE in finance.
-In order to deal with utility maximization problems in incomplete markets, Rouge and El Karoui \cite{MR1802922} introduced a class of BSDE with quadratic growth.
-Hu et al \cite{MR2152241} further studied this class of BSDE in a more general setting.
+Indeed Peng \cite{MR105163} established a general stochastic maximum principle by considering both first-order and second-order adjoint equations, and, on the other hand, Kohlmann and Zhou \cite{MR1766421} interpreted BSDE as equivalent to stochastic control problems.
+Peng \cite {MR1149116} and Pardoux and Pend~\cite{MR1176785} derived a probabilistic representation (a \textit{Feynman--Kac representation}) for solutions of some quasi-linear PDEs, which was extended to other cases by Ma, Protter and Yong \cite{MR1262970}.
+The later has been summarized as a four-step scheme of solving forward--backward stochastic differential equations (FBSDE) (see \cite{MR1704232} by Ma and Yong for details).
+Cheridito, Soner, Touzi and Victoir \cite{Touzi} connected a class of second order BSDEs to fully nonlinear PDEs.
+In \cite{Duffie} Duffie and Epstein discovered a class of nonlinear BSDE in their study of recursive utility in economics.
+Later El Karoui, Peng and Quenez \cite{MR1434407} applied BSDE to option pricing problems and provided a general framework for the application of BSDE in finance.
+In order to deal with utility maximization problems in incomplete markets, Rouge and El Karoui~\cite{MR1802922} introduced a class of BSDE with quadratic growth.
+Hu, Imkeller and M{\"u}ller \cite{MR2152241} further studied this class of BSDE in a more general setting.

-In this article, we put forward a simple approach to deal with the kind of BSDE such as (\ref{p-r-3}) which does not depend on any martingale representation, thus allows to study a wide class of backward stochastic dynamics.
-Our main idea and contribution in this article is to establish an \emph{ordinary functional differential equation} which is equivalent to (\ref {p-r-3}), which allows us to obtain alternative representations for solutions of BSDE and to consider a new interesting class of stochastic dynamical systems.
+In this article, we put forward a simple approach to deal with the kind of BSDE such as (\ref{p-r-3}) which does not depend on any martingale representation, and thus allows us to study a wide class of backward stochastic dynamics.
+Our main idea and contribution in this article is to establish an \textit{ordinary functional differential equation} which is equivalent to (\ref {p-r-3}), which allows us to obtain alternative representations for solutions of BSDE and to consider a new interesting class of stochastic dynamical systems.